sepidabi/python_projectII/README.md

 - The coords of the traced path and smoothed path is saved in .txt format
 - Once done with tracing, the enhanced image of time-intensity with overploted smoothed paths and their code is saved.

-## fibril_oscillation_properties.py:An automated object-oriented code to extract/calculate the fibrillar oscillation properties by using the coords of the traced paths and the inversion results.
+## fibril_oscillation_properties.py: An automated object-oriented code to extract/calculate the fibrillar oscillation properties by using the coords of the traced paths and the inversion results.
 - Extacts the inversion results along the **traced smoothed** path of each oscillation
 - Calculates the pos velocity
 - Calculates the self-correlation of the oscillations